oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    for the use case at hand.
 This decision MUST NOT be based on whether a Key Binding JWT is provided by the Holder or not.
 Refer to (#key_binding_security) for details.
-2. If Key Binding is required and the Holder has provided an SD-JWT, the Verifier MUST reject the presentation.
+2. If Key Binding is required and the Holder has provided an SD-JWT (without Key Binding), the Verifier MUST reject the presentation.
 3. If the Holder has provided an SD-JWT+KB, parse it into an SD-JWT and a Key Binding JWT.
 4. Process the SD-JWT as defined in (#sd_jwt_verification).
 5. If Key Binding is required: